cloudfoundry/app-autoscaler-release/README.md

 #### Generate TLS Certificates

-create the certificates
+Create the certificates.

 **Note**:
- - on macos it will install `certstrap` automatically but on other OS's it needs to be pre-installed
+ * on macos it will install `certstrap` automatically but on other OS's it needs to be pre-installed
- - The makefile will create the certificates if it has not already been run before running the tests.
+ * The makefile will create the certificates if it has not already been run before running the tests.
 ```shell
 make test-certs
 ```